gtmans/TTGOwateringsystem/lorawan/README.md

 2022-05-09 I discovered something interesting because the serial monitor kept on running longer as usual: The main loop keeps running while there are no more messages received (LoRa.parsePacket() does not get true).
 Every 60 mins it still does "resetting looptimer" as programmed.
 So it does not hang but stops receiving ....

 Anybody ideas plz.

+2022 may 24 For now I think my problems were caused by testing all modules within centimeters apart fro eachother